 We held an open consultation on our draft four-point plan between February and April, and gathered a large volume of feedback from tenants, residents, housing associations and stakeholders.

 We want to thank everyone who shared their views on our draft plan via our online survey, workshops, events, conversations and by email.
-We have received plenty of positive feedback on our plan, as well as some constructive criticism and challenge that will enable us to refine and develop an improved plan that delivers for housing associations, tenants and residents.
+We received broadly supportive feedback on our plan, as well as some constructive criticism and challenge that will enable us to refine and develop an improved plan that delivers for housing associations, tenants and residents.

 You can still read the draft plan, which sets out for actions that we believe will strengthen the relationship between housing associations and their tenants and residents: